UMAprotocol/UMIPs/UMIPs/umip-uni-v2-lp-collateral.md

 | Link to Discourse | [Discourse](https://discourse.umaproject.org/t/add-uni-v2-wbtc-eth-as-a-supported-collateral-currency/149)                        |

 ## Summary
-This UMIP will add the following UNI-V2 LP tokens as an approved collateral currencies: WBTC-ETH, USDC-ETH, UNI-ETH, and UMA-ETH.
+This UMIP will add the following UNI-V2 LP tokens as approved collateral currencies: WBTC-ETH, USDC-ETH, UNI-ETH, and UMA-ETH.

 This will involve adding the currencies to the whitelist and adding a flat final fee to charge per-request.
 The proposed final fees are listed in the table below.